vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 gecure

-grass, deer-skin and garment, 1424 ; handbook on, published by Sri Kuvalayānanda, with 78 figures 1425; is first anga in Hathayoga, of which there are 84, most important being Siddhāsana 1426-28; names of 84 āganas 1428; Padmāsana mentioned by Dakṣasmṛti and by Saṅkara 1425n, 1426 ; photographs ( 108 ) of A. in Dr. Goswami's work, 1394: sixteen figures of A. in Dr. Behanan's work and more figures in other works 1425-26; ten A, named by Yogabbāsya 1425-26; Yāj, Smṛti (III.
+grass, deer-skin and garment, 1424 ; handbook on, published by Sri Kuvalayānanda, with 78 figures 1425; is first anga in Hathayoga, of which there are 84, most important being Siddhāsana 1426-28; names of 84 āganas 1428; Padmāsana mentioned by Dakṣasmṛti and by Śhaṅkara 1425n, 1426 ; photographs ( 108 ) of A. in Dr. Goswami's work, 1394: sixteen figures of A. in Dr. Behanan's work and more figures in other works 1425-26; ten A, named by Yogabbāsya 1425-26; Yāj, Smṛti (III.
 198) seems to have Padmāsuna

 in view 1425 and n.
 Asanga, &. of Mahāyānasūtrālai